gadkins89/CS-DS-CourseWork/README.md

 I am currently a CS student at SWOSU.

-I am working toward becoming a software engineer.
+I am working toward becoming a software developer.

-This repo is a collection of my Python coding projects.
+This repo is a collection of my CS / DS course work.

 I may be reached via e-mail at the following address: adkinsg@student.swosu.edu